MLinArcheaomatics/BudjBimStoneWall-DINO-CV/README.md

 ## Abstract

-Dry-stone walls hold significant heritage and environmental value.
-Mapping and maintaining these structures is essential for preserving ecosystems and supporting wildfire control during dry seasons in Australia.
-However, a substantial portion of stone walls located in wild landscapes remain unidentified and unregistered due to their inaccessibility and the high cost of mapping.
-Deep learning-based segmentation models offer a scalable solution for automated mapping of dry-stone walls, but two challenges remain, including (1) visual occlusion of low-lying stone walls by dense vegetation and (2) limited availability of labeled data for training supervised segmentation models.
-In this study, we propose a segmentation approach for the automatic and accurate mapping of low-lying dry-stone walls using high-resolution digital elevation models (DEMs).
-The use of Airborne LiDAR-derived DEMs help overcome the visual occlusion problem caused by dense vegetation and canopy cover, by capturing underlying terrain structures that are invisible in traditional optical imagery.
-Our approach proposes DINO-CV, a self-supervised cross-view pre-training strategy based on knowledge distillation, to address the challenge of limited labeled data.
-DINO-CV learns invariant visual and structural features across multiple high-resolution DEM derivatives, enabling accurate stone wall mapping on various computer vision backbones (i.e., ResNet, Wide ResNet, and Vision Transformers (ViTs)).
-Applied to the UNESCO World Heritage cultural landscape of Budj Bim, Victoria, our method successfully identifies one of Australia’s densest collections of colonial dry-stone walls beyond Indigenous cultural heritage.
-The proposed method achieves a mean Intersection over Union (mIoU) of \textit{68.6}\% between predicted and ground-truth stone wall locations in the test areas, and maintains robust performance of \textit{63.8}\% mIoU when fine-tuned with limited labeled data (10\%) using self-supervised vision backbones pretrained on the DEM derivatives of Budj Bim landscape.
-These results demonstrate the potential of applying self-supervised learning on high-resolution DEM derivatives for automated mapping of dry-stone walls, particularly in densely vegetated environments and heritage landscapes with limited labeled data.
+Historic dry-stone walls hold significant cultural and environmental importance, serving as historical markers and contributing to ecosystem preservation and wildfire management during dry seasons in Australia.
+However, many of these stone structures in remote or vegetated landscapes remain undocumented due to limited accessibility and the high cost of manual mapping.
+Deep learning–based segmentation offers a scalable approach for automated mapping of such features, but challenges remain: 1.the visual occlusion of low-lying dry-stone walls by dense vegetation and 2.the scarcity of labeled training data.
+This study presents **DINO-CV**, a self-supervised cross-view pre-training framework based on knowledge distillation, designed for accurate and data-efficient mapping of dry-stone walls using **Digital Elevation Models (DEMs)** derived from high-resolution airborne LiDAR.
+By learning invariant geometric and geomorphic features across DEM-derived views, (i.e., Multi-directional Hillshade and Visualization for Archaeological Topography), DINO-CV addresses the occlusion by vegetation and data scarcity challenges.
+Applied to the **Budj Bim Cultural Landscape** at Victoria, Australia, a UNESCO World Heritage site, the approach achieves a mean Intersection over Union (*mIoU*) of *68.6*% on test areas and maintains *63.8*% mIoU when fine-tuned with only 10% labeled data.
+These results demonstrate the potential of self-supervised learning on high-resolution DEM derivatives for large-scale, automated mapping of cultural heritage features in complex and vegetated environments.
+Beyond archaeology, this approach offers a scalable solution for environmental monitoring and heritage preservation across inaccessible or environmentally sensitive regions.

 ## Dataset(s)